 France is the first country to place a ban on a new breast implant linked to cancer.
 The ban is on several breast implant models produced by six companies.
 A rare type of cancer that attacks the body’s immune system has been linked to these breast implants.
 Out of 400,000 women with breast implants in France, 70,000 are likely to have the banned implants.

 No scientific knowledge of the ALCL presence in the implants can be offered.
-Due to rarity of risk, the agency discourages the implant wearers from undergoing surgery to get them out.
+Due to the rarity of risk, the agency discourages the implant wearers from undergoing surgery to get them out.
 On Thursday 4th April 2019, Canada announced that it was in the process of suspending the same implant.
-Canada attributed this action to the rise in number of ALCL triggered cases following a routine safety review.
+Canada attributed this action to the rise in the number of ALCL triggered cases following a routine safety review.